Tjoosten/mig/docs/migration-options.md

 # Database: Migrations

-**NOTE:** This document is based off the laravel document.
+**NOTE:** This document is based off the laravel documentation.
 Much credits to this maintainers.

 ## Introduction.